CitizenX123/citizenx-news/src/content/briefs/2025-08-10-tech-and-workers-what-to-watch.md

 whatHappened: Regulators are pushing on tech fees, lock‑ins, and data abuse.
 Companies push back.
 You pay the difference.
 whatItMeans:
   - “Junk fees” are price hikes with better PR.
 They add up fast on phone, internet, streaming, tickets.
-  - Lock‑ins trap you: harder to leave a service = easier to raise prices later.
-Workers feel it in scheduling and control.
+  - 'Lock‑ins trap you: harder to leave a service = easier to raise prices later.
+Workers feel it in scheduling and control.'
 whatToDo: Audit your bills.
 Cancel what you don’t use.
 Set reminders before free trials end.
 Complain in writing—refunds happen when there’s a paper trail.
 ---